 It might also be worth investing in an oil for your hair, because just like your skin, your locks dry out as the years fly by.
 Applying a light oil to the ends and on any flyaway hairs will help to lock moisture in.

-Pick a supplement
+5. Pick a quality supplement

 As well eating a healthy diet which is packed with lots of colourful vegetables, it’s worth investing in a high quality daily supplement to ensure that your body is getting all that it needs.
 If you haven’t already, consider trying a yoga or Pilates class which will help ensure that you’re relaxed and carefree.